Women's Leadership Awards

 Dean Ruth A. Merrill Award

-Sponsored by the University of Rochester Class of 1960 "City Girls" -- this award will be presented to an undergraduate woman who has grown up in the greater-Rochester region.
-The recipient of this award displays community-minded awareness through her participation in volunteer activities that impact and improve the Rochester community.
+Sponsored by the University of Rochester Class of 1960 “City Girls”, inspired by Dean Ruth A. Merrill (dean of women 1954 – 1960), this award is presented to an undergraduate woman who has grown up in the Greater Rochester region.
+The recipient of this award is an ardent advocate for the Rochester region and participates in University and community activities that promote the overall well-being of the residents of Rochester.
+She seeks to address the disparity of opportunities which currently exist for many people, and to make a difference through her own civic commitment and that of other University students she engages in the work.
 (This need-based award will be presented at the annual Susan B. Anthony Legacy Dinner; applications will only be sent to students with financial need as defined by the Financial Aid Office.)